Tutorial to develop a Spyder plugin#

 self.pomodoro_timer_status.countdown = self.pomodoro_timer_status.pomodoro_limit

-To do this, add Plugins.Toolbar to the plugin requirements:
+To register, add Plugins.Toolbar to the plugin requirements:

 REQUIRES = [Plugins.StatusBar, Plugins.Toolbar]

-And use this plugin’s API to add the toolbar we have created in the container to Spyder’s toolbar.
+And use this plugin’s API to add the Pomodoro toolbar we created in the container module to the Spyder toolbar area.

 @on_plugin_available(plugin=Plugins.Toolbar)